xcore/sw_audio_effects/module_dsp_long_reverb/doc/resources.rst

 This application stores the delayed samples in the SDRAM Memory-Slice, it memory useage is  variable depending on the size of the maximum delay requested (used to produce the echos), and the number of channels being processed.
+In module_dsp_short_delay/src/delay_line.h.
-In module_dsp_long_delay/src/sdram_delay.h, a #define MEM_SAMPS is used to indicate the amount of memory available for the delay-line.
+A #define MEM_SAMPS is used to indicate the amount of memory available for the delay-line.
-Currently this is set at 2 Mega-samples, which is the size for a 8 MByte SDRAM Memory-slice Used memory(Bytes) is about:
+Currently this is set at 2 Mega-samples, which is the size for a 8 MByte SDRAM Memory-slice

-Core0: 29364
-Core1: 30224
+Used memory(Bytes) is about:
+   * codememory: 12K
+   * datamemory: 10K

 Computation
 -----------